Thank you to Honest Cooking and Castello for sponsoring this post!

-Stir to combine, cover, and refrigerate for at least 3 hours, stirring occasionally.
+Stir to combine, cover, and refrigerate for at least 3 hours (the longer the better), stirring occasionally.

 Remove the salad from the fridge at least 30 minutes before serving.
 Enjoy it as a side dish or as a main course served with some crusty bread.

-- 6 ounces Castello Weissbier cheese, cut into ½ inch cubes
+- 6 ounces Castello Weissbier cheese, or your favorite firm and flavorful cheese, cut into ½ inch cubes,

 - 1 large onion, chopped